-The WCM plots growth measurements directly on the CDC growth charts including the CDC BMI chart.
+The WCM plots growth measurements directly on the Centers for Disease Control and Prevention (CDC) growth charts, including the CDC Body Mass Index (BMI) chart.

 - If the child is over 23 months, view the BMI chart in the component. - Younger babies get the head circumference chart instead of the BMI. - The BMI is computed using the standard RPMS algorithm.